jdantonio/functional-ruby/README.md

 Next, declare a behavior using the `behavior_info` function (this function should sit outside of any module/class definition, but will probably work regardless).
 The first parameter to `behavior_info` (or `behaviour_info`) is a symbol name for the behavior.
-The remaining parameter is a hash of function names and their arity.
+The remaining parameter is a hash of function names and their arity:

 ```ruby
 behaviour_info(:gen_foo, foo: 0, bar: 1, baz: 2)